Decoding the What, Why, and How of Business Process Model and Notation (BPMN 2.0)

 BPMN notation is based on certain rules.
 The key element of BPMN is the visual appearance of the diagram expressed in terms of shapes and icons.
 All the shapes and icons must conform to the shapes and markers defined in the BPMN specification.

 The specification may be extended by associating new markers or indicators with graphical elements to highlight specific attributes of an activity or to create a new type of event.
-Specification extensions can also include coloring an object or changing a line style of an object or changing a line style of an object, provided it does not conflict with a BPMN-defined line style.
+Specification extensions can also include coloring an object changing a line style of an object or changing a line style of an object, provided it does not conflict with a BPMN-defined line style.

 Evolution of BPMN Standards